The Vodou Physicist - Cover

 “Yes.
 That’s what Peter had told me she wanted to do and my volunteering could help,” Claire commented.

 Tamara was pleased that her idea worked.
 She knew that Greta had an extremely strong spirituality, stronger than her mother’s, so she was happy to learn that she had the ability to teach others to activate some limbic system functions.
-The next step was to show her mother how to do this; her idea was that her mother would have a close relationship with the manbos she was recruiting for her social project and therefore could teach them the skill.
+The next step was to show her mother how to do it too; her idea was that her mother would have a close relationship with the manbos she was recruiting for her social project and therefore could teach them the skill.
 But as a safeguard, Tamara decided to show her mother how to plant a subconscious suggestion with the skill to ensure that it wouldn’t be used for evil purposes.

 She also wanted to talk with Nadine about her planned kouche.
 She had made time in her schedule to take ten days for it in early October.